taneshadeshaw/notes/README.md

 In software development, this translates to writing clean, maintainable code that solves problems effectively without unnecessary complexity.
 Always aim to keep your codebase minimal and readable, as it directly impacts the ease of debugging, scalability, and collaboration in your projects."

 Remember, every line of code you write is a liability; strive to make each one count by keeping them simple, clear, and purposeful.

+# 2024-01-02
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that is readable, maintainable, and modular.
+Always strive for clarity over complexity.
+Remember that 'Premature optimization is the root of all evil' (Donald Knuth).
+As you work, keep in mind that coding is not just about instructing machines, but also about communicating with fellow humans who will read and build upon your code.
+Lastly, never underestimate the importance of testing, debugging, and documenting your code."

+In practice, this means:
+1. Choose readability: Make your code easy to understand, even if it means writing a few more lines.
+2. Design for modularity: Break down complex problems into smaller, manageable functions or modules.
+3. Avoid unnecessary complexity: Don't optimize until profiling shows a need; keep it simple until it becomes a bottleneck.
+4. Think ahead: Code as if the person who'll maintain it is a violent psychopath who knows where you live.
+5. Test early, test often: Develop with a mindset of continuous testing and validation.
+6. Document diligently: Good documentation can save hours of headaches for those who inherit your code.